bostonrb/project-night/views/index.markdown

 programming language or with Ruby on Rails?

 Come to Boston Ruby Project Night.
 Work on your own project or come help someone with theirs.
-Everyone is welcome and all skill levels are encouraged.
+Everyone is welcome, from beginner to expert.
 Food and drinks will be provided courtesy of [thoughtbot](http://thoughtbot.com/).
 Space is limited so please [RSVP][rsvp]!